interlink-project/frontend/README.md

 ### Run test

-First in all, you should define de the secrets `react/src/.secrets.json` used to do the testing and error tracking with sentry.
-The example of this file is located in `react/src/.secrets.json.example`
+First in all, you should define de the secrets `.secrets` used to do the testing and error tracking with sentry.
+The example of this file is located in `.secrets.example`

+###### Note: the ´CYPRESS_EMAIL_LOGIN´ and ´CYPRESS_EMAIL_PASS´ aren't mandatory in production

 #### Graphical interface